umr-amap/AMAPVox/README.md

 ## Description

-AMAPVox is an R package that provides a a set of functions for working with voxel spaces (read, write, plot, etc.).
-Voxel spaces are read from text-based output files of the [AMAPVox software](http://www.amapvox.org).
+AMAPVox is an R package that provides a a set of functions for working with voxel spaces (read, write, plot, merge, etc.).
+Voxel spaces are read from text-based output files of the [AMAPVox software](https://amapvox.org).

 ## Citation